ktorio/ktor-documentation/topics/server-rate-limit.md

 ```
 {src="snippets/rate-limit/src/main/kotlin/com/example/Application.kt" include-lines="34-39"}

-If the application sits behind a proxy or load balancer, install the
+If the application runs behind a proxy or load balancer, configure the
-[Forwarded headers](server-forward-headers.md) plugin so that `origin.remoteHost` reflects the original client
+[Forwarded headers](server-forward-headers.md) plugin so that `origin.remoteHost` represents the original client
-rather than the proxy.
+address rather than the proxy.

 ##### API key header {id="api-key"}

-To rate-limit by an API key sent in a header, return that header value from `requestKey()`:
+To rate-limit requests by an API key sent in a header, return that header value from `requestKey()`:

 ```kotlin
 ```
 {src="snippets/rate-limit/src/main/kotlin/com/example/Application.kt" include-lines="40-45"}

 You can also combine this approach with [API key authentication](server-api-key-auth.md) and use the authenticated
-identity instead of the raw header value.
+principal as the request key instead of the raw header value.

 ##### Access token or Bearer token {id="access-token"}

-For a raw bearer token in the `Authorization` header:
+To apply a separate rate limit to each bearer token, return the raw token from the `Authorization` header as the request
+key:

 ```kotlin
 requestKey { call ->